Bermx97/Photo-Caption-Contest/README.md

 ## Features

 - User registration and login
-- Edit your username directly from your profile
+- Edit your username and passsword directly from your profile
 - Add captions to images stored in the database
 - Edit and delete your captions
 - Like other users' captions (only one like per user per caption)